sunshowers-code/rust-cli-recommendations/src/hierarchical-config.md

 output = "utf32"
 ```

-Exactly how deep merges should go is application-specific: it is hard to give general guidance here.
+Exactly how deep merges should go is application-specific.

 ## Rust libraries for managing configuration